-And just to note, I believe that my Wireless signal dropping problems were caused by the network channel my router was automatically choosing – but I applied all the fixes recommended below, just to be sure.
-Now let’s see how to fix WiFi routers that keep disconnecting and dropping signal!
+And just to note, I believe that my Wireless signal dropping problems were caused by the network channel my router was automatically choosing – but I applied all the fixes recommended below, just to be sure and now things are working flawlessly.

-1. Updating the firmware
+1. Update the firmware

 It will take some time because very few routers have the function to automatically update their firmware, so you have to download and install the update manually.

 Now, since there are so many brands out there, you have to do a bit of digging yourself using Google.
 So perform a search with the following terms: wireless router brand and model number + “firmware update”.

 So if you have a Netgear Nighthawk AC1750 router, you will type the following into the Google search box: Netgear Nighthawk AC1750 Firmware Update.

-2. Updating your wireless card drivers
+2. Update your wireless card drivers

-If I said that a new firmware update might be the cause of your problems, I believe that outdated wireless card drivers are the least probably cause of your wireless signal dropping problems, but you have to try it as well, especially since it’s a lot easier than the previous method.
+If I said that a new firmware update might be the cause of your problems, I believe that outdated wireless card drivers are the least probable cause of your wireless signal dropping problems, but you have to try it as well, especially since it’s a lot easier than the previous method.

 On their official page, go to the Drivers section and find the Wireless drivers (they could be listed under categories such as “wireless” or “WiFi”).
 There will probably be more drivers available, and now it’s time for you to find out what brand your wireless card is.
 Here is how to do it:

 Press the Windows key and Pause button at the same time.
-On the sidebar to the left, click “Advanced system settings” and in the new window go to Hardware and click Device Manager.
+On the sidebar to the left, click “Advanced system settings”:

-3. Changing the Wireless Channel
+3. Change the Wireless Channel

-Finally, if none of these possible fixes solve your wireless signal dropping or disconnecting problem, it’s most likely that the wireless channel your router chooses has to be changed.
+Finally, if none of these possible fixes solve your wireless signal dropping or disconnecting problem, it’s most likely that the wireless channel your router uses has to be changed.

-In order to change your signal, connect to your router’s interface (refer to your router’s manual on how to do that or google your router brand for instructions for logging in to the admin panel) and simply go to a category that is something like Wireless Settings (might vary since there are so many models and brands out there) and choose a custom Channel.
+In order to change your channel, connect to your router’s interface (refer to your router’s manual on how to do that or google your router brand for instructions for logging in to the admin panel) and simply go to a category that is something like Wireless Settings (might vary since there are so many models and brands out there) and choose a custom Channel.

 Most likely, the router is set to automatically choose the best channel.
 Also, it is said that that channels 1, 6 and 11 are the best, so they’re most likely most used, so I would suggest trying a different channel.